-Maintaining an appropriate reserve helps the County maintain its favorable bond rating, which is currently Aaa from Moody's Investors Service for the County's General Obligation bonds.
+Maintaining an appropriate reserve helps the County maintain its favorable bond rating, which is currently Aaa from Moody's Investors Service for the County's General Obligation bonds and Aa1 for Full Faith and Credit Bonds.
 Moody's generally established benchmark for the General Fund Balance or reserve is a dollar amount equal to at least 10% of actual General Fund revenues.